aquasecurity/kube-bench/README.md

 No tests will be run for this check and the output will be marked [INFO].

 # Roadmap
-Going forward we plan to release updates to kube-bench to add support for new releases of the Benchmark, which in turn we can anticipate being made for each new Kubernetes release.
+Going forward we plan to release updates to kube-bench to add support for new releases of the Benchmark, which in turn, we can anticipate being made for each new Kubernetes release.

 We welcome PRs and issue reports.